suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 ## Streaming Scenarios

-This section few scenarios for streaming use-cases.
-The scenarios listed are not exhaustive and doesn't intend to capture all possible application and architectures.
+This section dicusses few scenarios for streaming use-cases.
+The scenarios listed are not exhaustive and doesn't intend to capture all possible applications and architectures.

 Streaming scenarios typically separate "content ingestion" and "content distribution".
 Content is provided by one or several "emitters".
-Streaming scenarios typically operate with latency profile between 500 ms - 2 ms for live streaming use-cases.
+Streaming scenarios typically operate with latency profile between 500 ms - 2s for live streaming use-cases.

 ## Live Video Ingestion

-In a typical live video ingestion, the broascast client - like OBS client, publishes the video content to an ingest server under a provider domain (say twicth.com)
+In a typical live video ingestion, the broadcast client - like OBS client, publishes the video content to an ingest server under a provider domain (say twicth.com)